 - The delight in fishing, swimming, and kayaking anytime they feel like it

-- The inspiring sight of the Gulf of Mexico on any given day
+- The inspiring sight on any given day

 Waterfront living is especially ideal in Florida, which has 11,000 miles of rivers, lakes, canals, and wetlands, as well as 1,200 miles of coastline thanks to the Atlantic Ocean, the Gulf of Mexico, and the Straits of Florida.